Frequently Asked Questions

 How would you diagnose me without an MRI?

-It is misleading to think that MRI is necessary when you have a chronic pain.
+It is misleading to think that MRI is necessary when you have chronic pain.
 A well-trained pain practitioner knows when MRI is warranted, and when it is really just a waste of money.
 In our office, a thorough physical exam and history are paramount.
 After that, ultrasound, and Digital Motion X-ray (DMX) offer insights that are not seen on an MRI.
-With 25+ years of experience, the providers at Caring Medical recognize instability by the way your joints feels and responds when they put it through a gentle range of motion during the physical exam.
+With 28+ years of experience, the providers at Caring Medical recognize instability by the way your joints feels and responds when they put it through a gentle range of motion during the physical exam.
 Musculoskeletal ultrasound and DMX allows us, and you, to actually see the instability in your joints in motion, which is actually when most people experience symptoms, not while lying flat.
 However, an MRI would be ordered by your Caring Medical provider anytime it is deemed necessary to rule out significant conditions or obtain additional information that would increase your chance for better results.

 Do I need to bring in my X-rays, MRIs, EMGs, and old records?

 You can certainly bring any radiologic imaging that you have already had performed.
-If you do have imaging results, please bring a copy of the disc for us to keep on file, as well as the written report.
-It is not necessary to have an MRI or other tests prior to your appointment, unless you have been otherwise instructed to do so by your medical provider.
-Results of recent lab work, done within the last six months, may be brought to your visit if you feel they are pertinent to your current condition.
+If you do have imaging results, please bring a digital copy of the images and written report for us to keep on file.
+It is not necessary to have an MRI or other tests prior to your appointment unless you have been otherwise instructed to do so by your medical provider.
+Results of recent lab work, done within the last six months, can be brought to your visit if you feel they are pertinent to your current condition.

 Should I eat before my appointment?